-PhD Student in the Department of Systems Design Engineering at the University of Waterloo
+PhD Candidate in the Department of Systems Design Engineering at the University of Waterloo

-Brock Laschowski is a PhD student in Biomedical Engineering at the University of Waterloo and a Graduate Research Assistant for the Motion Research Group.
-He recently completed several semesters working at the Holland Bloorview Kids Rehabilitation Hospital.
-Brock specializes in design optimization and control of assistive devices for human locomotion (i.e., robotic lower-limb prostheses and exoskeletons for rehabilitation patients, and sport wheelchairs for Paralympic athletes).
-Brock also researches the dynamic modelling and experimental measurement of human movement biomechanics and motor control.
+Brock Laschowski is a PhD candidate in Biomedical Engineering at the University of Waterloo and a Graduate Research Assistant for the Motion Research Group under Dr. John McPhee, Canada Research Chair in Biomechatronic System Dynamics.
+He recently spent several semesters working at the Holland Bloorview Kids Rehabilitation Hospital.
+Brock specializes in design optimization and control of assistive devices for human locomotion (i.e., robotic lower-limb prostheses and exoskeletons for geriatric and rehabilitation patients, and sport wheelchairs for Paralympic athletes).
+Brock also researches the experimental measurement and dynamic modelling of human movement biomechanics and motor control.
 His Paralympic sports engineering research has been conducted in collaboration with the Canadian Sport Institute Ontario.
-Brock serves as Section Editor for the University of Toronto Medical Journal and Reviewer for the IEEE/ASME Transactions on Mechatronics, Journal of Applied Biomechanics, Sports Engineering, IEEE Reviews in Biomedical Engineering, Journal of Sports Engineering and Technology, and IEEE Transactions on Neural Systems and Rehabilitation Engineering.
-He was recently elected to the Executive Committee of the Canadian Society for Biomechanics.
+Brock serves as Section Editor for the University of Toronto Medical Journal and Reviewer for IEEE/ASME Transactions on Mechatronics, Journal of Applied Biomechanics, Sports Engineering, IEEE Reviews in Biomedical Engineering, Journal of Sports Engineering and Technology, and IEEE Transactions on Neural Systems and Rehabilitation Engineering.
+He recently served on the Executive Committee of the Canadian Society for Biomechanics.
 To date, Brock has accumulated over $238,000 in scholarships and awards, including the Postgraduate Doctoral Scholarship from the Natural Sciences and Engineering Research Council of Canada (NSERC).
-He has presented at numerous national and international conferences and was awarded Best Presentation of the 2013 Canadian Association of Physicists Congress.
+He has presented at numerous national and international conferences and received 4th Prize Best Poster Award of the 2019 IEEE International Conference on Rehabilitation Robotics.
 His award-winning research has been featured on many media networks, including CBC’s Paralympic and ParaPan American Games Coverages, Maclean’s Magazine, the Ontario Society of Professional Engineers Newsletter, and 94.9 CHRW Radio.

 • PhD in Biomedical Engineering, University of Waterloo